ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 Your software can be deployed onto specified targets, including {{site.data.keyword.containerlong}}, {{site.data.keyword.openshiftlong}}, {{site.data.keyword.powerSys_notm}}, {{site.data.keyword.bpshort}}, Virtual Private Cloud and vCenter Server.

-The process is as simple as selecting the Deployable Software option, providing company information, creating a suitable test environment, setting up team access, and inviting team members to join.
+The process is as simple as selecting the Deployable software option, providing company information, creating a suitable test environment, setting up team access, and inviting team members to join.
 For more information, see [Getting set up to sell software](/docs/sell?topic=sell-get-started) and [Onboarding your software](/docs/sell?topic=sell-sw-validate).

 ### Services
 {: #services}